 Audit your expenses: The best way to prepare for a state increase in minimum wage rates is to take a full look at your business expenses.
 Is there any given area where you can cut expenses?

 Make the right hires: The cost of replacing employees can be significant, especially for a small business.
 You decrease the total cost associated with recruiting and training when you hire the right employees.
 Look for candidates with good track records, who come recommended, and who fit in with your company’s culture.
 Once they’re onboarded, make sure you build a relationship and provide paths for growth, ensuring you are keeping valuable employees.

 Increase prices: Maybe you need to bring in more cash flow to keep up with the increasing wages of your employees.
 Take a look at the price trends for the products you’re selling, and determine whether you can reasonably raise prices.
 Remember, you don’t want to disappoint your customers with an unreasonable price hike.

-Update your technology: Having new technology can help you save time and money.
-By updating how you manage payroll, you’ll get some time back and be able to focus more on running your business than doing paperwork.
+Update your technology: Having new technology can help you save time and money, especially when you choose technology that is priced for small businesses.
+You can learn how to do payroll yourself, and save on hiring for that position.
+Square Payroll for small businesses has a ton of payroll features that allow you to get some time back and focus more on running your business than on doing paperwork.

 Whether it is keeping up with Oklahoma minimum wage or making sure that you get an EIN, Square is here to help you not only improve but also grow your small business.